tetious/TuneZombie/readme.md

 Usage
 =====

+TuneZombie is probably not ready for general usage yet, however Greg (tetious) is using it as his main library right now, so it probably won't eat your tunes.
+Well, not permanently at least.

-TuneZombie is not ready for "real" usage yet.
-However if you'd like to hack on it, by all means do so.
+If you'd like to hack on it, by all means do so.
+If not, we'll have a proper preview release in the near future.

 To get started, you'll want to add some music to the library.
 For now, this is a somewhat manual process.

 1. Add a user for yourself from the rails console.
 2. Have a look at lib/tasks/db.rake for settings rows you'll need to add.
 We'll have a web UI to edit these soon.
+3. Make sure to add a user for yourself. (use the rails console to do this, for the moment)
 3. Run tz:crawl to import your music.
-It will make copies of your media files (for now), so make sure you have disk space.
+It will make copies of your media files (unless you pass in move_files=true), so make sure you have disk space.

-If nothing went wrong, you should have a library to play with.
-Remember that many things aren't implemented, or are buggy.
+If everything worked, you should have a library to play with.
+Remember that many things aren't implemented, or are buggy, or might cause zombies to appear and eat your music.
 Pull requests or patches are gladly accepted.
 Have fun!

 License
 =======